hyperstellar-11034/IEEE-754-Single-Precision-Floating-Point-Adder-Subtractor/README.md

 ##### Stage 2
 Add implicit 1 to mantissas:<br>
+This step is essential because the IEEE-754 format only stores the fractional part of the mantissa, implicitly assuming a leading 1 for normalized numbers.
 Number1 mantissa becomes 1 + 0.5 = 1.5<br>
 Number2 mantissa becomes 1 + 0.25 = 1.25<br>
 Shift smaller mantissa right by t = 1:<br>